saber13812002/laravel-registration/readme.md

 - create new database in your mysql
 - rename .env.example into .env file
 - change dbname and credential to connect to mysql
-- run php artisan serve
+- run: php artisan serve
+- run: php artisan migrate
+- run: php artisan db:seed
+- run: php artisan admin:install

+open this link:

+localhost:8000/admin

 then you need to run vuejs app

 - run npm run watch
-- run php artisan admin:install

-then please open localhost:8000/admin

 if ok please

+# Amazon CDN S3 :

 create new liara.ir account

-then create a storage from AMAZON s3

-then paste your config into env file

-then you can test upload pictures
+then create a storage from AMAZON s3 then paste your config into env file then you can test upload pictures

+# OTP:
-then you can open this: http://localhost:8000/reg

-then you need to configure your sms server to send sms or open otps table from phpmyadmin

-if you type a phone number for registration you can see 5 digit otp in opts table
+then you can open this: http://localhost:8000/reg then you need to configure your sms server to send sms or open otps table from phpmyadmin if you type a phone number for registration you can see 5 digit otp in opts table

-## License
+## License:

 The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).